bloominstituteoftechnology/Theory-Of-Computation/Notes.md

 Side note: if trouble install react on the mac, use 'sudo' so you can bypass the whole permission problem e.g sudo npm install -g create-react-app

+# Algorithmns
+1. constants: constants do not change and does not really affect the run time so it isn't really taken into consideration when measuring Big O notation.

+2. logarithmic: CompSci - usually Log2; There is a bigger payoff the larger your data set is especially compared to most algorithmns with the exception of O(1) algorithmns.
+Logs secret is using exponents of 2. e.g Log 2 64 = 6 as 2 ^6 = 64;  log_x(y) = e,  x^e = y; note: e stands for exponent

+3. log linear: This is basically logarthimic * linear.
+Linear being a iterative alrogithmn where you search through every element in the data and logarithmic emphasis on the exponents of 2.
+Big O notation is O(nlog n)

+4. quadratic: can most easily illustrated by double or nested for loops.
+Mathmatically it can just be seen as n * n or n^2 or O(n^2).
+Its behavior becomes very much more closer to exponential algorithmn especially with larger data sets

+5. Cubic: 3 nest loops which also can be seen as O(n^3) or if its 1 logarithmic and 2 linear you can say O(n^2)(log(n) or really just say O(n^2)log(n); So logarithmic is just O(log n) and linear O(n).

+6. exponential: can only handle really small sets of data as it grows exponentially which makes it quickly impossible to handle even moderately sized data sets.
+After a certain point like n = 30, the algorithmn is untrackable as most computer hardware will not be able to handle it.
+Cannot be used to run big data.
+Recursion within a recursion can end up with a exponential algorithmn.

+5. All of this generally falls under discrete mathmetics